James Justin

+Justin started his career with Luton Town after progressing through their academy, making his professional debut in 2016.
+His breakthrough came in the 2016–17 season as he became an important part of the team.
+He struggled to establish his place in the 2017–18 season but Luton were promoted to EFL League One.
+The following season, he once again became an integral player for Luton as they secured back-to-back promotions.
+He joined Leicester City in 2019 after four seasons with Luton.
+He established himself in the Leicester team in the 2020–21 season, but his involvement was cut short after suffering an ACL injury.
+He made his return in January 2022, but suffered another ACL injury in November, ruling him out for the rest of the 2022–23 season.
+Following Leicester's relegation, Justin became an important player for Enzo Maresca in the EFL Championship, the club securing an instant return to the Premier League after winning the league title.

+Justin represented England at various youth levels before making his debut for the senior team in May 2022.

+Early and personal life

+Born in Luton, Bedfordshire, Justin grew up in Stopsley and attended Putteridge High School from years 2009 to 2014.
+Justin is of Saint Lucian descent through his father.
+His parents worked for the HMRC.
+His father died of cancer in April 2020, having been a life-long Luton Town fan.
+Justin has a son.

 Club career

 Luton Town

-Born in Luton, Bedfordshire, Justin joined Luton Town in 2005 and progressed through the club's youth system.
+After playing for local side Crawley Green, Justin joined Luton Town in 2005 at age seven and progressed through the club's youth system.
 He was part of the under-11 team that beat Bayern Munich 3–2 to win the Aarau Masters in 2009.
 Justin was called up to the under-18 team as an under-16 due to injuries to other players, playing at right-back despite being a central midfielder.
-Following his breakthrough into the under-18 team, Justin also played regularly for the club's development squad that ended 2014–15 as champions of The Central League Southern Division.
+Following his breakthrough into the under-18 team, Justin also played regularly for the club's development squad that ended 2014–15 as champions of the Central League Southern Division.
 Justin signed his first professional contract on 4 November 2015 which contracted him to the club until the end of 2016–17.
 He was named in the matchday squad for the first time on 19 December, remaining an unused substitute in Luton's 3–2 win away to Exeter City.
 Justin was a member of the under-18 team that won the Youth Alliance South East title and the Youth Alliance Cup in 2015–16, and also reached the quarter-finals of the FA Youth Cup, in which they lost 1–0 to Blackburn Rovers.
 He made his professional debut as an 83rd-minute substitute for Stephen O'Donnell in a 4–1 win at home to Exeter City on the final day of 2015–16.